Insurance Companies

 Policyowners may either receive a dividend or get an advance reduction in premiums.
 Life insurers will generally pay a dividend only if the mortality experience has been better than anticipated, in which case, the dividends are a return of premium and are not taxable.

-Mutual insurers are further categorized into specific types:
+Mutual insurers are further categorized into these types:

 An assessment mutual has the right to charge more premiums if losses and expenses have exceeded expectations.
 Since this arrangement puts more risk on policyholders, and may be difficult to collect, few mutual insurers are organized as assessment mutuals, and those that are sell only a few policies in a limited geography.